caltechlibrary/newt/newt-presentation.md

 - Build from SQL (Postgres + PostgREST) and Pandoc
 - Add birds you using a web form
-- Rendered on server and no longer reqires JavaScript
+- Rendered on server and no longer requires JavaScript
-- Works even in text web browers like Lynx
+- Works even in text web browsers like Lynx

 # Different birds